 JR East offers Suica Auto-Charge (auto-reload) as a feature of their VIEW card.
 The auto-charge option works great with Apple Pay Suica but like all transit card auto-charge, it is tethered to the transit gate NFC system.
 This means the users gets instant, seamless auto-charge but only on the operator’s transit gates.
 Suica auto-charge does not work outside of the Suica and PASMO transit gates, not at store terminals, not in other transit card regions like JR West ICOCA.
 This limitation is a big customer complaint, I and many others would love Apple Pay Suica auto-charge to work everywhere.

 Apple Pay automatic reload takes care of this problem very nicely.
-Suica would recharge anywhere because the card balance ‘trigger’ and reload process is done via Apple Pay instead of JR East transit gates and the Suica system.
-JR East could keep auto-charge exclusive to their VIEW cards as they do now or easily, selectively expand it.
-Either way they would greatly increase the usefulness of VIEW and Suica by supporting the new Apple Pay automatic reload feature.
+Suica would recharge anywhere because the card balance ‘trigger’ and reload process is done via Apple Pay and internet connections instead of being tethered to JR East/PASMO transit gates and the Mobile Suica system.
+JR East could keep auto-charge exclusive to their VIEW cards as they do now but opening it up to all Apple Pay credit cards would greatly increase the usefulness of Suica.
+JR East could still keep the VIEW advantage with JRE POINT recharge points.
+Automatic Apple Pay Suica reload would also help alleviate, if not eliminate, the ¥20,000 balance limit problem for most users.
 The possibilities are are pretty exciting.